-During my “spare” time, I’ve been quietly working with the Icom IC-705 to configure the most portable data mode configuration, we’ve ever seen on the channel.
-Since the last firmware update for the Icom IC 705, Wireless Wi-Fi access point functionality as been enabled.
-It can function in client mode attaching to your home, mobile hotspot, … Wi-Fi network.
-It can act as a standalone Wi-Fi AP.
+During my “spare” time, I’ve been quietly working with the Microsoft Surface GO 2 and Icom IC-705 in hopes of coming up with the most portable data mode configuration we’ve ever seen on the channel.
+Since the last firmware update for the Icom IC-705, Wireless Wi-Fi access point functionality has been enabled.
+It can function in client mode attaching to your home, mobile hotspot.
+It can also act as a standalone Wi-Fi AP, alleviating the need for raspberry pi.

-Unfortunately for operators with other radios, what you’ve read here isn’t possible without the cable mess, or an intermediate computer.
+Unfortunately for operators with other radios, the wireless set-up isn’t possible without at least one USB cable or an intermediate computer.
 It’s the reason we’ve used the Raspberry Pi and more recently, the Lark box Pro.
 These intermediate computers Bridge The Divide between our tablets, and the radios we’d like to use with them.

 Since the latest IC-705 firmware update, the IC 705 no longer requires an intermediate computer to make the connection between itself, and something like the Surface series of tablets.
 Of course we could connect via cable, between the 705 and any Windows/linux tablet/laptop.
 What’s special now, is we can do this completely without wires between the radio, and the tablet, regardless of what data Mode app we happen to be using.
 No USB cable, nothing but an antenna cable connected to the Icom IC 705.
 All of this happens over the Icom IC 705 built in Wi-Fi adapter.